adarsharya-1997/duckdb-rbac/docs/sdlc/QnA.md

 ### Q102: What's the SELECT * behavior given DuckDB expands * during binding?

-**A102:** We want `SELECT *` to work seamlessly (silently filter forbidden columns).
-This may require a minimal core change—approaches include parser override, OperatorExtension at binder level, or a new column-access callback during binding.
-Decision deferred until we explore DuckDB source.
+**A102:** DuckDB expands `SELECT *` to an explicit column list during binding, **before** our optimizer extension runs.
+This means we cannot tell whether a query was originally `SELECT *` or an explicit column list.

+**MVP Decision:** For MVP, if any forbidden column appears in the bound query, we **error**.
+This means `SELECT *` on tables with restricted columns will fail.
+Users must use explicit column lists.

+**Future:** We may enable silent `SELECT *` filtering in a later version via:
+1. Parser override (intercept SQL, rewrite `SELECT *` before DuckDB sees it)
+2. OperatorExtension at binder level (if it fires before star expansion)
+3. A minimal DuckDB core hook (column-access callback during binding)

+See RFC.md for detailed discussion of these approaches.

 ### Q103: Should policy expressions be bound at creation time or query time?